DataJohann/cryptocurrencies/README.md

 # Step 4: Activating environment and running app:

-## 1. While in project directory, run:
+## 1. While in project directory, run the following command in your terminal:

     conda activate crypto_tracker_env

-### in your terminal, you should see (crypto_tracker_env) in your terminal indicating the environment is activated
+### You should see (crypto_tracker_env) indicating the environment is activated

 #### Troubleshooting: